contensis/image-api/format-quality/format.md

 ## WebP

 The WebP format browser support is currently limited.
 For a list of browsers that support WebP, please see the [WebP section](https://caniuse.com/#feat=webp) on caniuse.com.

+If you choose to use the WebP format and the browser does not support it, we'll return a JPG in place of the WebP.

 !INCLUDE "../examples/format-webp.html"